 I am new to the GIS field, is this the right program for me?

 We have a lot of incoming students with no prior GIS experience.
-Our core courses, especially AS.430.600 Web Mapping and AS.430.601 Geographic Information Systems, are designed for students with no prior experience.
+Our core courses, especially AS.430.600 Web GIS and AS.430.601 Geographic Information Systems, are designed for students with no prior experience.
 For such students, it is recommended that they take those two courses first, and then proceed with the rest of the core courses and electives.

 I have been admitted provisionally and need take the required courses in order to enter the program.
 Will this impact the amount of financial aid I receive?